aeternity/tutorials/create-a-paper-wallet.md

 In order to redeem a paper wallet you can head to https://redeem.aepps.com/#/ or use the AirGap Vault app.
 You will be asked to scan the QR code and following the instructions you will be able to redeem the paper wallet.

 ## Conclusion
-Paper wallets are an amazing tool to create physical wallets and use them for promotional, exchange our bounties purposes.
+Paper wallets are a great tool to create physical wallets (existing in the real world) and use them for promotional, exchange, bounty or security purposes.
 Following this easy guide you can create your own unique usable AE paper wallets.
+The æpps team plans to enable paper wallet generation and management in an æpp.
+If you want this to happen faster - your are interested in developing the æpps - get in touch by sending us a mail at info@aetenrity.com or send a DM to Edward from the æpps team in the [Forum](https://forum.aeternity.com/u/edward.dikgale/summary).

-*The æternity team will keep this tutorial updated with news.
+*The æternity team will keep this tutorial updated.
 If you encounter any problems please contract us through the [æternity dev Forum category](https://forum.aeternity.com/c/development).*